Updated: Dec 22, 2022

 Obtain a copy of the accident report from the police.
-As soon as the crash report is ready, you can request a copy from the law enforcement department that attended to your crash.
+When the crash report is ready, you can request a copy from the law enforcement department attending your crash.

 Don't negotiate with insurance firms on your own.
-Insurance companies are businesses, and they will do all they can to save money, including spending it on you.
+Insurance companies are businesses and will do all they can to save money, including spending it on you.
 Make sure you hire Top Rated Personal Injury Attorneys In Los Angeles, so you don't end up agreeing to unreasonable settlements.

 Never bring up the case in front of others or on social media.
 Making any public statements now could jeopardize your case.
 In addition, you can assume that your insurance company has access to (and reads) everything you write on the internet.
 Therefore, avoid discussing or sending pictures or comments regarding your case.
 In general, you should avoid using social media until your case is wholly decided.

-To avoid doing or saying the wrong things, hire one of our pre-screened California Personal Injury Lawyers.
+Hire one of our pre-screened California Personal Injury Lawyers to avoid doing or saying the wrong things.
 Your attorney can negotiate with insurance firms, do independent investigations, and represent you in a Personal Injury Claim.

 Do I Have a Case Under California Law?